Biophilia: Our Connection to the Natural World

 Why is it that we are scared of spiders and snakes while flowers make us smile?

-During the heat of this summer I came to appreciate the chicken’s pattern of behavior.
-They explore, grazing on various leaves, seeds, fruits and insects, then rest for a while.
+During the heat of the summer, I came to appreciate the chicken’s patterns of behavior.
+They explore, grazing on various leaves, seeds, fruits, and insects, and then rest for a while.
 In the heat of the day they rest under the deck until it cools, then they emerge to forage some more, and eventually make their way back to the coop around dusk.
 Millions of years of evolution have shown them how to behave in order to fit well in their worlds and survive.

 We humans used to spend all of our time surrounded by nature as opposed to the built world we spend so much time in today.
 Having our day to day survival closely tied to the environment has shaped the way we experience many elements of nature.
 Even though we left our hunter gatherer lifestyle for a more settled life about 10,000 years ago, we are still tied to our evolutionary past.
 According to Ness, human genetics has changed only 5% in the past 10,000 years.

 Conversely, biophobia is our fear and avoidance of elements of our environment that cause harm, or kill us and eliminate our genes from the gene pool.
-There is a reason why many people are fearful of snakes, spiders, lions, tigers and bears as well as the big bad wolf.
+There is a reason why many people are fearful of snakes, spiders, lions, tigers, and bears as well as the big bad wolf.
 Some develop full-fledged phobias with little or no direct contact with these elements.
-One study looked at a comparison between modern day dangers such as guns, knives, frayed electrical wires, and pre modern dangers such as spiders, snakes, closed in spaces, and blood.
-The pre modern dangers were significantly more resistant to extinction when repeatedly tested.
+One study looked at a comparison between modern day dangers such as guns, knives, frayed electrical wires, and pre-modern dangers such as spiders, snakes, enclosed spaces, and blood.
+The pre-modern dangers were significantly more resistant to extinction when repeatedly tested.
 This biologically prepared learning has helped us survive, and it certainly seems that we are pre-wired to avoid certain things, even though these things may be rare in our current world.

-This concept of biophilia also extends influence in human preferences for certain landscapes.
-People from many different cultures all over the world tend to prefer open grassland, punctuated by copses of trees, much like east African savanna where our early hominid ancestors resided.
+The concept of biophilia also extends to the preference for certain landscapes.
+People from different cultures all over the world tend to prefer open grassland, punctuated by copses of trees, much like the east African savanna where our early hominid ancestors resided.
 The umbrella shape of the acacia, a common denizen of the savanna, is a favorite the world over.
-This has influenced the way many of our parks are designed, and the suburban landscape is full of representatives which reflect this tendency.
-The popularity of the naturalistic style of Capability Brown, the Olmstead Brothers, and their modern counterparts in landscape design support our predispositions in creating a certain style of landscape which we find relaxing and refreshing.
+This has influenced the way many of our parks are designed, and the suburban landscape is full of representatives that reflect this tendency.
+The popularity of the naturalistic style of Capability Brown, the Olmstead Brothers, and their modern counterparts in landscape design support our predispositions in creating a certain style of landscape that we find relaxing and refreshing.